bwplotka/mimic/docs/best_practice.md

 **TL:DR; defining configuration in Go code *is different* than writing robust production go code for an application.**

 This code serves a certain goals like command-line only based file generation, configuring and defining files that will be consumed by other systems.
-This means that you need to switch context from other Golang code you might write for different purposes.
+This means that you need to switch context from other Go code you might write for different purposes.

 In details this means: